zedlopez/ifm/Examples/RevengeOfTheFussyTable.md

 The Dining Room is a room.
 "A room of handsome proportions, with an octagonal dining table on a fine parquet floor.
 The original set of chairs has been taken away, leaving only a red velvet dining chair and a blue suede armchair."

 The fussy table is a supporter in the Dining Room.
 It is scenery.
-The description is "It's hypochondriac: the result of a sojourn in a superior antique shop, where it picked up the scent of almond oil, words like provenance, and a secretive shame about being resurfaced.line-so-blankChairs don't get along with it.line-so-blankIn its mellowest moods, after a really good dusting, it will mention, casually, a cabinet it once knew, which was twelve feet tall, came from the Winter Palace, and had an asking price of $350K."
+The description is "It's hypochondriac: the result of a sojourn in a superior antique shop, where it picked up the scent of almond oil, words like provenance, and a secretive shame about being resurfaced.

+Chairs don't get along with it.

+In its mellowest moods, after a really good dusting, it will mention, casually, a cabinet it once knew, which was twelve feet tall, came from the Winter Palace, and had an asking price of $350K."

 A chair is a kind of supporter with carrying capacity 1.
 A chair is enterable.
 A chair is usually scenery.
 Understand "chair" as a chair.